zhongwm/cable/README.md

 Written with scala2

-## functional, effectful
+## Functional, effectful

 It's purely functional

 ## Support ZIO style programming

-Full support for ZIO composition
+Full support for ZIO composition, ready to be embedded into ZIO project, compatible with ZIO ecosystem.